Skip to main content

 DRC

 A complex emergency has persisted in the Democratic Republic of Congo (DRC) for more than 20 years.
 Population displacement is frequent, with some people experiencing multiple displacement, mostly resulting from armed clashes between national and foreign armed forces, non-state armed groups, and/or self-defence groups.
-Intercommunal violence also drives displacement.
+Intercommunal violence and floods also drive displacement.

-There are more than five million IDPs across the country, mainly in Ituri, North Kivu, South Kivu, and Tanganyika provinces.
-Humanitarian needs are high, especially in the eastern provinces, as displaced and local populations recurrently face violence, food insecurity, flooding, disease outbreaks, and the secondary effects of COVID-19 restrictions.
-As at the end of 2022, over one million refugees from the DRC lived in African host countries.
-The DRC hosted around 524,000 refugees (mainly from Angola, the Central African Republic, Congo, and Rwanda).
+As at December 2023, there were over 6.5 million IDPs across the country, mainly in Ituri, North Kivu, South Kivu, and Tanganyika provinces.
+Humanitarian needs are high, especially in the eastern provinces that are hosting about 81% of the IDPs.
+People recurrently face violence, food insecurity, flooding, and disease outbreaks.
+As at the end of 2023, over a million refugees from the DRC lived in African host countries.
+The DRC hosted over 523,000 refugees (mainly from Angola, Burundi, the Central African Republic, Congo, Rwanda, and South Sudan).

 A complex emergency has persisted in the Democratic Republic of Congo (DRC) for more than 20 years.
 Population displacement is frequent, with some people experiencing multiple displacement, mostly resulting from armed clashes between national and foreign armed forces, non-state armed groups, and/or self-defence groups.
-Intercommunal violence also drives displacement.
+Intercommunal violence and floods also drive displacement.

-There are more than five million IDPs across the country, mainly in Ituri, North Kivu, South Kivu, and Tanganyika provinces.
-Humanitarian needs are high, especially in the eastern provinces, as displaced and local populations recurrently face violence, food insecurity, flooding, disease outbreaks, and the secondary effects of COVID-19 restrictions.
-As at the end of 2022, over one million refugees from the DRC lived in African host countries.
-The DRC hosted around 524,000 refugees (mainly from Angola, the Central African Republic, Congo, and Rwanda).
+As at December 2023, there were over 6.5 million IDPs across the country, mainly in Ituri, North Kivu, South Kivu, and Tanganyika provinces.
+Humanitarian needs are high, especially in the eastern provinces that are hosting about 81% of the IDPs.
+People recurrently face violence, food insecurity, flooding, and disease outbreaks.
+As at the end of 2023, over a million refugees from the DRC lived in African host countries.
+The DRC hosted over 523,000 refugees (mainly from Angola, Burundi, the Central African Republic, Congo, Rwanda, and South Sudan).

 Latest updates on country situation